chrs1885/Capable/README.md

 <a id="logging"></a>
 ### Logging with OSLog

 The Capable framework provides a logging mechanism that lets you keep track of what's going on under the hood.
-You'll get information ragarding your current setup, warnings about anything that might cause issues further on, and errors that will lead to misbehaviour.
+You'll get information regarding your current setup, warnings about anything that might cause issues further on, and errors that will lead to misbehavior.

 By default, all messages will be logged automatically by using Apple's [Unified Logging System](https://developer.apple.com/documentation/os/logging).
 However, it also integrates with your specific logging environment by providing a custom closure that will be called instead.
 For example, you may want to send all errors coming from the Capable framework to your analytics service: